AyalaVirtual/MusicPlaylistAPI/README.md

 # Music Playlist

-A RestAPI designed allow users to search for different music genres  of music and add them to a saved list of favorites.
+A RestAPI designed to allow users to search for different music genres  of music and add them to a saved list of favorites.

 ## Technologies Used